Kiteboarding on Barbados. Spot Information, Where to stay – Accommodation information and all else you need to know.

 Travel / Flight

-You have to fly to the International Airport of Barbados (Gentley Adams International Airport).
-If you choose an accomodation near Silver Rocks – it’s about 15min drive.
+You have to fly to the International Airport of Barbados (Grantley Adams International Airport).
+If you choose an accommodation near Silver Rock – it’s about 15min drive.
 If you take a taxi from the airport it will be around 25 BDS.
 If you have a surfbag they will charge you 10 BDS extra.

 Wind, weather & waves